pinklite34/bitcore-wallet-bdb2jsonl/README.md

 ### Purpose
 To export/extract keys from a Bitcoin wallet.dat file.
-More specifically, streams out keys from a Bitcoin Core's (formerly known as Sastoshi Client) wallet file (wallet.dat).
+This module can be imported and used programmatically from another nodejs module, or you can use a convenient command line tool.

 ### Dependencies/Prerequisties
 * C++ compiler and build tools